peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

 ### GetChars
-    @Deprecated public static List<Integer> GetChars(com.upokecenter.text.ICharacterInput input, Normalization form) Deprecated.&nbsp;Instead of this method, create a NormalizingCharacterInput on the input and call ReadChar to get the normalized String's code points.
+    @Deprecated public static List<Integer> GetChars(com.upokecenter.text.ICharacterInput input, Normalization form) Deprecated.&nbsp;Instead of this method, create a NormalizerInput on the input and call ReadChar to get the normalized String's code points.

 **Parameters:**